genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/03_training-content-day3.md

 }
 ```

-You can run the test from IntelliJ by right-clicking on the test class and selecting `Run AlphaTradeViewTest` or from the command line.
+You can run the test from IntelliJ by right-clicking on the test class and selecting `Run AlphaTradeViewTest`, or from the command line.

 ```shell title='Running AlphaTradeViewTest from the command line'
 ./gradlew :genesisproduct-alpha:alpha-config:test --tests "global.genesis.AlphaTradeViewTest"
 ```

-#### Adding Testing: AlphaEventHandlerTest
+#### Adding testing: AlphaEventHandlerTest

-Now we will add a new automated test for checking the Trade insert method we [created](http://localhost:8080/getting-started/developer-training/training-content-day1/#event-handler).
+Now we will add a new automated test for checking the Trade insert method we have [created](http://localhost:8080/getting-started/developer-training/training-content-day1/#event-handler).
 We are extending the class [AbstractGenesisTestSupport](/operations/testing/integration-testing/#abstractgenesistestsupport) to allow a proper integration testing.
 In summary, the new test will:
 * load the necessary data inputs from a CSV file
 * use the network API [Genesis MessageClient](/database/api-reference/network-api/#genesismessageclient) to call the Event Handler methods.
 * retrieve data using [Genesis Database API](/database/)